author: Dr. Kevin Curran

 Background on St. John’s Wort

 St. John’s wort (Hypericum perforatum) is a small herb with yellow flowers.
 Originally native to Europe, this herb now grows wild across most of the temperate regions of the world.
-You can find St. John’s wort growing happily in meadows and along roadsides in the United States.
-This popular plant has gained in popularity due to the use of St. John’s wort for depression and a few other health issues.
+You can find St. John’s wort growing happily along roadsides in the United States.
+This plant has gained in popularity due to its use for depression, anxiety and a few other health issues.

 Depression is more than just a brief feeling of sadness.
 Depression is a mental health problem that persistently lowers your mood and prevents you from engaging with the world in a positive manner.
 Approximately, 7-10% of the U.S. population suffered from depression in the past year.

 As you may imagine, its difficult to generalize about the causes for depression since each person carries with them their own personal history and their own current life situation.
-And perhaps most importantly, each depressed individual has their own unique brain, which contains approximately 100 billion neurons, making about 100 trillion connections with other neurons.
-The exact nature of this neural wiring will be unique to each individual.
+And perhaps most importantly, each depressed individual has their own unique brain.
+Every human brain contains approximately 100 billion neurons (brain cells) and all these neurons make about 100 trillion connections with the other neurons in our brain.
+The exact nature of this neural circuit wiring will be unique to each individual.

 All of this variation among individuals makes treating depression a challenge.
-For most people, relief comes in the form of some combination of psychotherapy, lifestyle choice and medication.
+For most people, relief comes in the form of some combination of psychotherapy, lifestyle changes and medication.

 This ancient plant has offered relief to many depressed individuals.